scholer/sublime_logging_control/README.md

 ## What this plugin is not
 This plugin is not intended to grab *all* console output and save it to a file.
 That functionality is provided by e.g. the [SublimeLog](https://packagecontrol.io/packages/SublimeLog) plugin.
-*The difference:* Logging Control focuses exclusively on logging messages via the standard python logging library.
+*The difference:* Logging Control focuses exclusively on logging messages via the **standard python logging library**.
-Using the logging library developers does not have to worry about whether producing a debug/info message will flood the user's console.
+Using the logging library, library developers does not have to worry about whether producing a debug/info message will flood the user's console.
 The developer can produce as many logging messages as he/she thinks is needed, but reserve use of print() to when the developer actually wants to display a message to the user's console.
-The user can choose to direct all logging messages to a file, keeping the console output clean.
+The library user (application developer) can choose to direct all logging messages to a file, keeping the console output clean.
-The user can also choose to output logging messages to the console on a as-needed basis (or permanently, if the user likes to see what is going on all the time).
+The library user can also choose to output logging messages to the console on a as-needed basis (or permanently, if the user likes to see what is going on all the time).

 Logging Control is also not intended to control logging of *user input*.